mheffner/rails-cognito-example/README.md

 ![User Attributes](/contrib/screenshots/screenshot_3.png?raw=true "User Attributes")

-We need at least on app client for our web app to talk to the API.
+We need at least one app client for our web app to talk to the API.
 We'll need to lookup auth codes so enable 'Generate client secret'.
 The name doesn't really matter so pick anything.